 As I referenced in my story about Rosie O’Donnell’s tweet implying that Barron Trump is autistic, my youngest son was evaluated for autism because he wasn’t talking by the time he was three and had some lags in social development.
 We also tested his hearing and other physical development, which were normal.
-In my research, I came across The Einstein Syndrome and felt like they were describing my child.
-We made an appointment with Dr. Camarata and traveled to Vanderbilt to have our son assessed there.
+In my research I came across The Einstein Syndrome and felt like they were describing my child.
+We made an appointment with Dr. Camarata and traveled to Nashville to have our son assessed at Vanderbilt.

 As with many late-talking children, my son loves music and is innately talented in that area.
 When he started taking piano at age 6, he completed two years of piano study in one year.
-(Even though he could barely speak more than one sentence.)
 I taped his first recital and sent a progress note to the Camaratas, and they replied asking if they could send the video along to Dr. Sowell because they knew he would love hearing the success story.

 I might have jumped out of my computer chair and screamed loudly when I read that – and happily sent it along.

 Oh, and he’s a chess champion.